Daniele Guglielmo Gatti: Chess composition career

 In 2018, following the achievement of the required standard (PReMO system), Gatti received the title of National Master of Chess Composition from the independent organism "Associazione Problemistica Italiana", affiliated with the Italian Chess Federation.

 In 2022, he participated in the 11th World Team Championship for chess composition (WCCT), achieving a 19th individual placement in section F (Selfmates), the best Italian placement for that edition.

-In 2024, after having reached 3rd position in the previous edition held in 2020, he won the 5° Italian Chess Composition Championship.
+In 2024, after having reached 3^{rd} position in the previous edition held in 2020, he won the 5^{th} Italian Chess Composition Championship.

 In 2024, one of his original studies was selected and presented by Judit Polgar at the 'Global Chess Festival', held in Budapest on 17 September, for the project 'Chess Artistry Adventure', organized in memory of GM and chess composer Pal Benko.

 He is FIDE International Judge of Chess Compositions since July 2025.

-As of 2025, Gatti realized around 1000 chess compositions (650 problems and 350 endgame studies), receiving a total of 200 awards in national and international tournaments.
+As of 2026, Gatti realized around 1000 chess compositions (650 problems and 350 endgame studies), receiving a total of 230 awards in national and international tournaments.
+To celebrate his first ten years of activity in the chess composition field, he organized and judged a dedicated Anniversary Tourney, publishing at the same time a free E-Book in English language, titled "Computational Monasticism".